sequenceiq/slider/src/site/markdown/incubator.md

 ## == Background ==

-Hoya was written as an extension of the YARN resource framework, a YARN application to deliver the flexibility and recoverability features of a YARN application to existing Hadoop applications.
+Hoya was written as an extension of the YARN resource framework: a YARN application to deliver the flexibility and recoverability features of a YARN application to existing Hadoop applications.
 The original Groovy-language prototype targeted HBase, hence the name Hoya: HBase On YARN

-"Hoya 0.1" could create an HBase cluster in a YARN cluster, using YARN to copy over the HBase .tar binaries and configuration files supplied by the end user and modified by Hoya en route.
-Hoya provided its own YARN Application Master, (AM), which spawned the HBase master as child process, and requested and released containers for HBase worker nodes based on demand.
+The original Groovy based "Hoya 0.1" applicatn could create an HBase cluster in a YARN cluster, using YARN to copy over the HBase .tar binaries and configuration files supplied by the end user and modified by Hoya en route.
+Hoya provided its own YARN Application Master, (AM), which forked the HBase master as child process, and requested and released containers for HBase worker nodes based on demand.

 Since then Hoya has evolved based on the experiences of using the previous iterations, and a long-term goal of creating and managing distributed applications

  1. Deployment of different clustered applications via a provider plugin: HBase and Accumulo being the two currently supported.
  1. A notion of different *roles* in an application.
 For HBase the two roles are 'master' and 'worker'; Accumulo has five: master, tserver, monitor, tracer and gc.
  1. Automatic download and expansion of .tar and .tar.gz binaries from HDFS -which allows for side-by-side clusters of different versions of an application.
  1. The option to bypass the tarball download and run with pre-installed binaries.
-1. Create-time patching of site XML for ZK bindings as well as other user-specified configurations.
-You point to a template conf/ directory which is snapshotted and then patched.
+ 1. Patching of site XML for ZK bindings as well as other user-specified configurations when the application is initially specified.
+The user identifies a template conf/ directory which is snapshotted and then patched.
  1. Manual flexing of cluster size -grow or shrink as requested, optionally persisted for future runs.
-1. Placement tracking, "role history": https://github.com/hortonworks/hoya/blob/master/src/site/markdown/rolehistory.md .
+ 1. Placement tracking, "role history": https://github.com/hortonworks/hoya/blob/master/src/site/markdown/rolehistory.md.
  This is quite a sophisticated little bit of code -we persist the placement history to HDFS whenever it changes, then use this to build a list of which nodes to request containers on.
 It increases the likelihood that the workers come up on nodes that have the data, so even if you bring up a small hbase cluster in a large YARN cluster, there's not that much data to be moved around.
 [It's a best-effort request, not an absolute requirement request, though that could always be made a switch.
  1. failure tracking, to track servers that appear to be unreliable, and to recognize when so many role instances are failing that the Hoya cluster should consider itself failed
  1. Secure clusters -for as long as the YARN and HDFS tokens remain valid in the Application Master.

  * Added the notion of a Provider, a set of classes containing the code to